 Buying kiteboarding gear is a significant endeavour.
 It is quite expensive.
 However, unlike golf, once you have the gear, it doesn’t cost you money for each session.
 So, the upfront cost can be steep, but when averaged out over years of enjoyment, the stung hurts less.
 If you’ve already been looking around online, you’re probably feeling some analysis paralysis.
 There are plenty of opinions on which type of kites and gear is superior.
 Kite brand preference is very subjective.
 It is no different than asking someone what the best make of automobile is.
 Ask 5 kiters what kite to buy and they’ll give you 8 opinions.

 Generally speaking, lessons will run you $800.
-A complete new kiteboarding setup (excluding a wetsuit) runs about $3100.
-A quality used setup goes for roughly $2000.
+A complete new kiteboarding setup (excluding a wetsuit) runs about $3200 with us - you can expect to pay more elsewhere.
+A quality used setup of gear goes for roughly $2200.
 Particularly true in this sport: Buy right else you'll buy twice.

 The truth is that most (not all) kite companies copy each other and that most gear from all brands is made in a small handful of factories in southeast Asia.
 These days, most brands have very quality kiteboarding gear for sale.
 There is no such thing as a “best kite”.
 The best kite is the one flown by the best rider.
 It comes down to skill and familiarity with your gear to decide what is the “best kite” for you.

 Halifax Kitesurfing teaches on and sells Gaastra kiteboarding gear.
 Gaastra is headquartered in Germany and has existed in the kiteboarding and windsurfing scene for many years.
 They’re a well-established brand.